SumoLogic/sumologic-documentation/docs/send-data/index.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Learn how to send data to Sumo Logic, the starting point to using our observability and security solutions.
+Learn how to send data to Sumo Logic and get started with our observability and security solutions.
 In this section, we'll introduce the following concepts:

 :::tip Designing your Deployment
 * [How to choose a Collector and Source](/docs/send-data/choose-collector-source)